Martin Bashir

-Martin Henry Bashir (born 19 January 1963) is a British journalist.
-He was a presenter on British and American television and for the BBC's Panorama programme, for which he interviewed Diana, Princess of Wales in 1995.
-Although the interview was much heralded at the time, it was later determined that he had used forgery and deception to gain it.
+Martin Henry Bashir (born 19 January 1963) is a British former journalist.
+He was a presenter on British and American television and for the BBC's Panorama programme, for which he gained an interview with Diana, Princess of Wales under false pretences in 1995.
+Although the interview was much heralded at the time, it was later determined that he used forgery and deception to gain it.

 Bashir worked for the BBC from 1986 to 1999 on programmes including Panorama before joining ITV.
 He presented the 2003 ITV documentary about Michael Jackson.
-From 2004 to 2016, he worked in New York, first as an anchor for ABC's Nightline and then as a political commentator for MSNBC, hosting his own programme, Martin Bashir, and a correspondent for NBC's Dateline NBC.
-He resigned from his position at MSNBC in December 2013 after making "ill-judged" comments about the former governor of Alaska and vice presidential candidate Sarah Palin.
+From 2004 to 2016, he worked in New York—first as an anchor for ABC's Nightline, then as a political commentator for MSNBC, hosting his own programme, Martin Bashir, and a correspondent for NBC's Dateline NBC.
+He resigned from MSNBC in December 2013 after making "ill-judged" comments about former Alaska governor and vice presidential candidate Sarah Palin.
 In 2016, he returned to the BBC as a religious affairs correspondent.

-In 2020, the BBC's director general Tim Davie apologised to the brother of the princess, Earl Spencer, for Bashir's use of faked bank statements to secure his 1995 Panorama interview with the Princess of Wales, Spencer's sister.
-Former Justice of the Supreme Court Lord Dyson conducted an independent inquiry into the issue and concluded that Bashir had commissioned fake statements to deceive Earl Spencer to gain access to Diana and in so doing had "acted inappropriately and in serious breach of the 1993 edition of the Producers' Guidelines on straight dealing."
+In 2020, the BBC's director general Tim Davie apologised to the princess's brother, Charles Spencer, 9th Earl Spencer, for Bashir's use of faked bank statements to secure his 1995 Panorama interview with her.
+Former Justice of the Supreme Court Lord Dyson conducted an independent inquiry and concluded that Bashir had commissioned fake statements to deceive Earl Spencer to gain access to Diana, and in so doing had "acted inappropriately and in serious breach of the 1993 edition of the Producers' Guidelines on straight dealing."
 Bashir resigned from the BBC in May 2021, citing health reasons.

 Early life and education

-Bashir was born and raised in Wandsworth, London to liberal Muslim parents from Pakistan.
-He converted to Christianity in his teens.
-His father had served in the Royal Navy during World War II.
+Bashir was born and raised in Wandsworth, London, to liberal Muslim parents from Pakistan; his father served in the Royal Navy during World War II.
 Bashir was educated at the boys' state comprehensive Wandsworth School, King Alfred's College of Higher Education, Winchester, studying English and History from 1982 to 1985 (at the time, degrees at King Alfred's were approved by the Council for National Academic Awards), and at King's College London, where he completed a master's degree in theology.
+Bashir embraced Christianity in his late teens.

 Bashir was one of five children, one of whom suffered from muscular dystrophy and died in 1991.
-Bashir dedicated his decisions in life to his late brother, including his appearance on The X Factor: Celebrity.
+Bashir attributed his decisions in life to his late brother, including his appearance on The X Factor: Celebrity.
 Bashir said in 2019, "Every time I have faced a challenge I have heard him whispering saying, 'What excuse do you have?
 You have no excuse.'"

 Career

 BBC and ITV

-Bashir worked as a freelance sports journalist before joining the BBC in 1986.
+Bashir was a freelance sports journalist before joining the BBC in 1986.
 He worked for the BBC until 1999, on programmes including Songs of Praise, Public Eye and Panorama.
-For Panorama, Bashir interviewed Diana, Princess of Wales in a 1995 edition.
+For Panorama, he interviewed Diana, Princess of Wales in a 1995 edition.

-In 1999, he joined ITV, working on special documentary programmes and features for Tonight with Trevor McDonald.
+In 1999 he joined ITV, working on special documentary programmes and features for Tonight with Trevor McDonald.